galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 Save the recovery plan.
 The plan is able to assign IP to target VM automatically.

 Open the plan and click failover, the plan will provison and start target machine in the target resource group.
-You have to commit the failover after Admin Server is up: Select the plan and click **Commit**.
+You have to commit the failover after Admin Server is up: select the plan and click **Commit**.

 Please note that, if you fail back from target machine to source machine, you have to assign IP maunaully, the plan will not trigger the post action for **Re-protect**.